- Protecting children from maltreatment;

 E-safety and child safety online is also a key feature of the work we do to keep our young people safe.
-We cover aspects of this within our ICT and PSHCE program, in addition to offering training to parents.
-All staff receive yearly E-safety training delivered by our own staff who are trained as CEOP (Child Exploitation and Online Protection) ambassadors.
+We cover aspects of this within our ICT and PSHCE programme, in addition to offering training to parents.
+All staff receive annual E-safety training delivered by our own staff who are trained as CEOP (Child Exploitation and Online Protection) ambassadors.

 Designated Safeguarding Leads: